TJ2001/question-answer-ember/README.md

 ## Specifications

 * User can input questions and answers.
-The app will output the inputted questions and answers unto the site.
+The application will output the inputted questions and answers unto the site.
 * The questions and answers will be stored unto Firebase.

 ## Setup/Installation Requirements